ChrisAkridge/IronArc/Documentation/Instructions.md

 	* `InvalidHWCall`: Raised if the string at the address does not name any hardware call.
 	* Plus any number of errors that can be raised by any hardware call.

-### Stack Argument Marker
+### Removed Instruction (formerly Stack Argument Marker)
 * Opcode: `0x000D`
-* Mnemonic: `stackargs`
+* Mnemonic: None
 * Arguments: None
-* Description: Indicates that anything pushed onto the stack is going to be an argument to a function call.
+* Description: ~~Indicates that anything pushed onto the stack is going to be an argument to a function call.
 Calling a function sets EBP equal to ESP to create a new stack frame.
-Since arguments are pushed on the stack, anything pushed after a stackargs instruction will be placed after EBP.
+Since arguments are pushed on the stack, anything pushed after a stackargs instruction will be placed after EBP.~~ Removed since I realized that having one stackargs marker prevents nested function calls.

 ## Data Operations
 ### Move Data